fontfish/Condescend/sources/output_checklist.md

 #### Notes

 Be careful of the italic lower-case “w” as adding extrema can cause one side to pull out of shape.

+Be careful of the roman capital “Q” as adding extrema can cause the tail to pull out of shape.